Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Daar chittered again. [“I know where this is going!”]
 He didn’t seem the least offended.
 Instead he rose up to his hindpaws and wrapped his arms around *‘Walsh’,* then rubbed their heads together and nibbled on his ear.

-Walsh squirmed under the much bigger beast’s---no, *Person’s*---grip, much like Vemik did when Yan wanted to tussle. [“We are…good friends.
+Walsh squirmed under the much bigger beast’s - no, *Person’s* - grip, much like Vemik did when Yan wanted to tussle. [“We are…good friends.
 Yes.”]

 [“The most bestest friends!”]